AO33/MLP_training_with_noisy_labels/README.md

 # MLP_training_with_noisy_labels
-MLP training with potentially noisy labels
+Jupyter notebook for the training of neural networks with potentially noisy labels.
+This implementation uses pytorch and trains an MLP with and without noisy labels on the MNIST dataset.

 ## Sources and notes
+- Much of the EM code is copied or adapted from https://github.com/Ryo-Ito/Noisy-Labels-Neural-Network as well as some of the data visualization concepts.
+This notebook uses Pytorch+Numpy whereas the code it is based off of uses Chainer+Numpy.
 - Original paper this notebook is based off of https://www.eng.biu.ac.il/goldbej/files/2012/05/icassp_2016_Alan.pdf (Training deep neural-networks based on unreliable labels)
 - Helpful link regarding this topic https://github.com/subeeshvasu/Awesome-Learning-with-Label-Noise
-- Much of the EM code is copied or adapted from https://github.com/Ryo-Ito/Noisy-Labels-Neural-Network as well as some of the data visualization.
-This notebook uses Pytorch+Numpy whereas the code it is based off of uses Chainer+Numpy
 - A generalized MLP (i.e. can have more than a single hidden layer) was written with a structure and training loops similar to Patrick Loebers pytorch videos https://www.youtube.com/watch?v=0_PgWWmauHk.
 The usability/generality is mildly inspired by sklearns mlp class
 - Random seed funtionality for batching / training is not included, but could be added, or switch to pytorch native batching / loader functions
-- The MNIST dataset is used as an example for this notebook

 ## General use case and results